rsathishtechit/webex/README.md

    $nbr->refreshTicket();
 ```

-Use Riverline\MultiPartParse package to parse the downloadRecording response.
+Use Riverline\MultiPartParse package to parse the downloadRecording method response on success.
 For more info https://github.com/Riverline/multipart-parser

 Note: PRs are welcomed.